dieterich-lab/dorina/README.md

 Data layout
 -----------

-At the moment, doRiNA 2 expects data to live in @/data/projects/doRiNA2@.
+At the moment, doRiNA 2 expects data to live in `/data/projects/doRiNA2`.

 Within the data directory, doRiNA needs two directory structures, one for genomes and one for regulators.
-Genomes are split into directories by clade, species and assembly, e.g. @mammals/h_sapiens/hg19@.
+Genomes are split into directories by clade, species and assembly, e.g. `mammals/h_sapiens/hg19`.
 The assembly directory then contains a number of GFF files with the different subsets of genomic data.
-Creating these subsets from a GTF file downloaded from UCSC is accomplished by running the @create_assembly.sh@ script in the doRiNA source tree.
+Creating these subsets from a GTF file downloaded from UCSC is accomplished by running the `create_assembly.sh` script in the doRiNA source tree.

 Regulators follow the identical split as with the genomes, just that they additionally sort the regulators by miRNA and RBPs.
 Regulators are given as BED